 Coagulation Factor X (human) 250 IU, 500 IU; per vial; lyophilized pwd for IV infusion after reconstitution; preservative-free.

 Indications for COAGADEX:

-In patients with Factor X deficiency: for on-demand treatment and control of bleeding episodes and for perioperative management in mild hereditary Factor X deficiency, and routine prophylaxis to reduce frequency of bleeding episodes.
+In patients with hereditary Factor X deficiency: on-demand treatment and control of bleeding episodes, perioperative management in mild and moderate Factor X deficiency, and routine prophylaxis to reduce frequency of bleeding episodes.

 Limitations Of use:

-Not studied in perioperative management in major surgery for patients with moderate and severe hereditary Factor X deficiency.
+Not studied in perioperative management in major surgery for patients with severe hereditary Factor X deficiency.

 Monitor for development of Factor X inhibitors.
 Immediately discontinue if hypersensitivity reactions occur.
 Contains human plasma; monitor for possible infection transmission (eg, viruses, Creutzfeldt-Jakob disease agent).
 Pregnancy.
 Nursing mothers.

 Caution with concomitant other Factor X-containing plasma products (eg, fresh frozen plasma, prothrombin complex concentrates).

 Infusion site erythema/pain, fatigue, back pain; possible antibody formation.

 Single-dose vial—1 (w. diluent, supplies)